ga-wdi-boston/js-basics-1-assessment/README.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+final value of c is 7. = is an assignment operator that gives the c on the right side the value of the expression on the left side. + adds the value of c and d on the left side of = .

 ## Question 3